$0 West Virginia Foster Care Quick-Start Checklist

 The numbers tell the story.
 Between 2013 and 2019, West Virginia's foster care population nearly doubled, driven almost entirely by the opioid epidemic.
 Caregiver substance use disorder remains the most frequent reason for child removal in the state, even as overdose deaths declined 40% by 2024.
 The legacy of the epidemic — the children already in the system, the infants still being born substance-exposed — persists.

-West Virginia's foster care system is averaging 2.2 children per licensed foster home, the highest ratio among Appalachian states.
+West Virginia's foster care system is averaging 2.2 children per licensed foster home, higher than neighboring states such as Ohio and Kentucky.
 The system is overcrowded.
 Infants born with NAS who are discharged from the hospital need to go somewhere, and that somewhere is increasingly a foster home rather than a prolonged NICU stay.
-The shift toward the ESC model is accelerating this — hospitals are using ESC to reduce the average NAS hospitalization from weeks to days, which means infants arrive in foster homes earlier in their withdrawal trajectory.
+Some hospitals are using ESC, but discharge timing varies, so infants may arrive in foster homes at different points in their withdrawal trajectory.

 This is not a crisis you can opt out of.
 If you are fostering in West Virginia, NAS preparation is not a specialization.
 It is a baseline competency.